jbcodeforce/shift_left_utils/docs/coding/llm_based_translation.md

   ```sh
   cp src/shift_left/src/shift_left/core/templates/config_tmpl.yaml ./config-ccloud.yaml
   ```
-* Update the content of the config-ccloud.yaml to reflect your Confluent Cloud environment. (for the commands used for migration you do not need kafka setting, )
+* Update the content of the config-ccloud.yaml to reflect your Confluent Cloud environment.
+(For the commands used for migration, you do not need Kafka settings.)
   ```yaml
   # Confluent Cloud Configuration
   confluent_cloud: